Peter Shilton OBE is England’s most capped male Footballer.

 Born in Leicester, Shilton started training with his local club Leicester City aged 13.

-In May 1966, aged 16, Shilton made his debut for Leicester against Everton.
+He made his debut for Leicester in May 1966, aged just 16, against Everton.

 Having impressed England manager Alf Ramsey, Peter made his international debut against East Germany in November 1970.

-After 286 appearances, Shilton left Leicester in 1974, joining Stoke City for a world record fee.
+After 286 appearances, Shilton left Leicester in 1974 and joined Stoke City for a world record fee.

 With a professional playing career of over 3 decades, Peter played for 11 clubs, won two European Cups and played in 3 World Cups.

-Peter also celebrates a record number of league games played – 1,005, he also shares a world record of having played 1,387 competitive matches.
+Furthermore, Peter also celebrates a record number of league games played – 1,005, and also shares a world record of having played 1,387 competitive matches.

 In 2002 Peter Shilton was inducted into the English Football Hall of Fame.

-Peter was also commended by the Queen, awarding him an OBE for all his contribution to English football.
+Additionally, Peter was awarded an OBE for all his contribution to English football.

 Including in his many honours are winning the First Division Championship, UEFA Super Cup and the Football League Cup.

-Peter Shilton is available to present entertaining after-dinner speeches and keynote motivational speeches.
+Peter Shilton is available to present entertaining after-dinner speeches as well as keynote motivational speeches.